 For each of the parameters you can choose a value from 1 to 100.
 Try to move the slider for Value and Efforts to set or change the Rate of the task.

 You can easily define tasks priority and optimize them by using Priority Chart.
-Priority chart is a visual representation of a Backlog board.
+Priority chart is a visual representation of your ideas.
 The chart consists of two axes:

 There are four sections on the chart: